sjlu/portfolio/README.md

 Requirements
 ------------
-Any proper web server that runs PHP 5 or greater.
+Any proper web server that can run PHP5 and CodeIgniter can run this portfolio website.

 Installation
 ------------